Siddharth-lal-13/Reddit-Analysis-Dashboard/README.md

 ## Overview

-The Reddit Analysis Dashboard is an analytical tool developed to process and visualize social media data extracted from the subreddits `r/Anarchism`, `r/Conservative`, and `r/Protest`.
-Leveraging Python, Dash, and machine learning frameworks, this project provides an interactive interface for exploring temporal trends, community distributions, network interactions, and topic evolutions within the collected dataset.
-Enhanced by AI-driven natural language summaries powered by the Google Gemini API, the dashboard offers both quantitative and qualitative insights into subreddit activity and thematic shifts.
+The Reddit Analysis Dashboard is an analytical tool designed to process and visualize social media data from the subreddits r/Anarchism and r/Conservative.
+Built with Python, Dash, and machine learning frameworks, this project delivers an interactive interface for exploring temporal trends, community distributions, network interactions, and topic evolutions within a comprehensive dataset stored in data.json.
+Enhanced by AI-driven natural language summaries powered by the Google Gemini API, the dashboard provides both quantitative visualizations and qualitative insights into subreddit activity and thematic shifts.

-This project was developed as part of the Research Engineering Intern Assignment for SimPPL, adhering to the specified objectives of visualizing insights, applying AI/ML techniques, and deploying an interactive dashboard.
+Developed as part of the Research Engineering Intern Assignment for SimPPL, this project meets the objectives of visualizing insights, applying AI/ML techniques, and deploying an interactive dashboard.
+It scales to handle large datasets, offering a robust platform for analyzing social media dynamics across diverse communities.

+*Note*: While the original scope included r/Protest, the current dataset focuses on r/Anarchism and r/Conservative.
+Future expansions can incorporate additional subreddits as needed.

 ## Features

-- **Keyword-Filtered Time Series Analysis**: Utilizes Plotly to generate interactive line graphs, enabling users to filter post frequency by keywords (e.g., "anarchism", "protest") over a specified timeline, revealing temporal patterns such as activity spikes on February 16-17, 2025.
+- **Keyword-Filtered Time Series Analysis**: Utilizes Plotly to create interactive line graphs, allowing users to filter post frequency by keywords (e.g., "anarchism", "conservative", "protest", "trump", "policy") over time.
+This reveals temporal patterns, such as posting peaks driven by significant events or discussions, dynamically calculated from the dataset.
-- **Subreddit Distribution Visualization**: Employs a Plotly pie chart to display the proportional contribution of posts across `r/Anarchism`, `r/Conservative`, and `r/Protest`, providing a clear view of community dominance.
+- **Subreddit Distribution Visualization**: Employs a Plotly pie chart to illustrate the proportional contribution of posts between r/Anarchism and r/Conservative, offering a clear snapshot of community activity within the dataset.
-- **Dynamic Network Graph**: Implements NetworkX and Plotly to render a keyword-filtered graph of author-subreddit interactions, illustrating connectivity patterns and key contributors within the network.
+- **Dynamic Network Graph**: Implements NetworkX and Plotly to render a keyword-filtered graph of author-subreddit interactions, highlighting connectivity patterns and influential contributors across the communities.
-- **Topic Trend Monitoring**: Applies Latent Dirichlet Allocation (LDA) via scikit-learn to extract topics, visualized as a time series to track their prevalence and evolution.
+- **Topic Trend Monitoring**: Applies Latent Dirichlet Allocation (LDA) via scikit-learn to extract and track topics over time, visualized as an interactive time series to monitor thematic prevalence and evolution.
-- **AI-Generated Summaries**: Integrates the Google Gemini API to produce natural language summaries of trends based on user-selected keywords, enhancing accessibility for non-technical users.
+- **AI-Generated Summaries**: Integrates the Google Gemini API to generate concise natural language summaries of posting trends based on user-selected keywords.
+These summaries identify peak activity dates and dominant subreddits, enhancing accessibility for non-technical users.

 ## Screenshots